-Subclass of: Superclass of: F54 Container Work
+F54 Container Work

-This class comprises the sets of concepts for rendering a particular or a series of like performances
+This class comprises the sets of concepts for rendering a particular or a series of like performances.

-F51 is declared as a subclass of F54 Container Work, which implies that the text of the staged play, or the text of the argument for the ballet, or the recorded music for the ballet, or the content of the musical score for a concert, is not by itself a "part" of the stage production or choreography or musical performance as a work, but that an expression (F50 Performance Plan) of the instructions that the stage production or choreography or musical performance consists of incorporates (R63) that textual or musical content.
-In other words, the text of Hamlet is not a component of the concepts that underlie a given mise-en-scène of Hamlet, but any staging directions (F50 Performance Plan) that inform a given director's vision of Hamlet must necessarily "incorporate" the text of Hamlet.
-The musical score of a symphony is not a part of the conductor's conceptions for performance, but is incorporated in the conductor's instructions to the orchestra.
+F51 is declared as a subclass of F54 Container Work.
+This implies that the incorporated expressions (such as the text of the staged play, the text of the argument for the ballet, the recorded music for the ballet, or the content of the musical score for a concert) are not by themselves a "part" of the expression of this Work.
+Rather, an expression (F50 Performance Plan) of the instructions the stage production, choreography or musical performance consists of incorporates (R63) that textual or musical content.
+In other words, the text of Hamlet is not a component of the concepts that underlie a given mise-en-scène of Hamlet, but any staging directions (F50 Performance Plan) that convey a given director's vision of Hamlet must necessarily "incorporate" the text of Hamlet.